 I design products and services that empower the people who use them and that solve real problems.

 I began my design career as a researcher.
-From a background in academia (I have a Ph.D. in English / cultural history), I moved into user research and ethnography—then found that my heart lay in experience design, experience architecture, and project leadership.
-For the past several years I've been designing products and services for both business and patient users throughout the not-so-simple world of health care.
+From a background in academia (I have a Ph.D. in English / cultural history), I moved into user research and ethnography—then found that my heart lay in experience design and strategy.
+I design products and services for users throughout the not-so-simple world of health care.
 I believe in rapid iteration, interdisciplinary collaboration, and failing fast and often until I find the right thing.

 I am currently Manager of User Experience at Medullan, a digital health consultancy out of Cambridge, MA and Washington, DC.
 I can't show off too much recent portfolio stuff on the internet, but there's a little more detail under work.

-Since graduating from college in 2005, I also have been a community organizer and communications director for New York State's ACLU; have taught as a visiting professor at Washington University in St. Louis; and have done a joint postdoc at the American Academy of Arts & Sciences and the Berkman Klein Center for Internet & Society's metaLAB.
-(More over at LinkedIn!)
-I like to write, too: you can find me in n+1, The Washington Post, American Literary History, the Los Angeles Times, Pacific Standard, and elsewhere.
+Since graduating from college in 2005, I also have been a community organizer and communications director for New York State's ACLU; have taught as a visiting professor at Wash.
+U. in St. Louis; and have done a joint postdoc at the American Academy of Arts & Sciences and the Berkman Klein Center for Internet & Society's metaLAB (more: LinkedIn!).
+I also like to write, for places like n+1, The Washington Post, American Literary History, and Pacific Standard, and Los Angeles Times.